 Manuscripts in progress

-Cores Sarría, L., Hale, B., Lang, A. Seeing with respect to the self: How camera framing affects motivation and emotion when looking at pictures.
-Target journal: Media Psychology.
+Cores Sarría, L., Hale, B., Lang, A. Affective effects of camera distance and angle when looking at pictures.
+Target journal: Journal of Media Psychology.

 Academic awards, grants and fellowships